-The Resilience and Adaptation Program begins with an intensive year of coursework that provides students with the background, concepts, and tools to address sustainability issues from ecological, cultural, political and economic perspectives.
+The Resilience and Adaptation Program begins with a year of coursework that that provides students with the background, concepts, and tools to address sustainability issues from ecological, cultural, political and economic perspectives.

-Global-local Sustainability - (3 credits; offered in the fall; team taught) This course provides understanding and critique of resilience theory, vulnerability analysis, and sustainability science literatures.
-Click here for syllabus.
+Global to Local Sustainability: 3 credits; offered fall semester; team taught.
+This course provides understanding and critique of resilience theory, vulnerability analysis, and sustainability science literature.

-Integrated Assessment & Adaptive Management - (3 credits; offered in the spring; team taught) This course trains students in the use of methods and practices of using integrated assessment for decision making; students work in teams to complete an integrated assessment that contributes to the policy process.
-Click here for syllabus.
+Integrated Assessment & Adaptive Management: 3 credits; offered alternate spring semesters; team taught.
+This course trains students in the use of methods and practices of using integrated assessment for decision making; students work in teams to complete an integrated assessment that contributes to the policy process.

 Resilience Internship: 2 credits; generally taken in the first summer of study.
 RAP encourages internships as a practical means of obtaining interdisciplinary experience.
 Internships may either directly address or complement the student’s research project.
 Students may apply for internships offered by RAP partners (EPSCOR) (WERC) federal and state agencies and NGOs.
 Internship may also be self- designed to build skills and experience outside the student’s home discipline.